emacsmirror/rope-read-mode/README.md

 # Usage<a id="sec-2"></a>

-Type `M-x rope-read-mode` in a buffer and wait until the transformation of the buffer has been performed.
-Type `M-x rope-read-mode` again to leave the mode.
+Type `M-x rope-read-mode` in a buffer and see how the transformation performs.

+Interrupt `rope-read-mode` any time with `C-g`.
+Type `M-x rope-read-mode` again or press 'q' to leave the mode.

-You can use:
+In `rope-read-mode` you can use:

 -   q to quit.
 -   SPC / <backspace> S-SPC to scroll a screen.
 -   v <return> / V y to scroll one line.
 -   g to refresh rope read.
+-   ? to get some help.

+When `rope-read-mode` is active you can use any method to reach a location of interest followed by a press on 'g' to trigger a refresh of the view.

+In `rope-read-mode` you can use:

+-   q to quit.
+-   SPC / <backspace> S-SPC to scroll a screen.
+-   v <return> / V y to scroll one line.
+-   g to refresh rope read.
 -   ? to open the help buffer.
--   any method to reach a location in the buffer and then press g to trigger the transformation of the current view.

 For convenience command rope-read-mode can be bound to a key sequence.
 For example to activate or deactivate rope-read-mode by